-For instance, there’s nothing interesting about “dog bites man,” but the whole world wants to know when there’s something new about the dog we didn’t know before – it has only three legs, it was a big dog, a small dog, a dog that jumped from a 2nd story window to attack the man – or that the man bit the dog.
-You may recognize this as “spinning” a story, but I believe that “angling” is a much better descriptive.
-It’s also an older term that recalls the ancient art of “plank-making.”
+For instance, there’s nothing interesting about “dog bites man,” but the world wants to know when there’s something new about the dog that we didn’t know before.
+Maybe it has only three legs, it was a big dog, a small dog, a dog that jumped from a 2nd story window to attack the man – or that the man bit the dog.
+You may say this is “spinning” a story, but I believe that “angling” is a better word because it describes methodology.

 A master plank cutter studies a log of prime lumber carefully before he cuts it into planks.
 He studies the grain and other features to predict how it will produce certain characteristics in final product.
-He may cut into knots or grain to achieve interesting patterns.
+He may cut into knots or grain to make interesting patterns.
 He may include rot or burns for a splash of color.
 He may cut into straight grain to produce strong and rigid planks.

 At the close of World War II, RCA Records announced that it was releasing an “unbreakable” phonograph record.
 Until that time, records had been made of clay and were very fragile.
 The new RCA record was made of vinyl, which was far more durable.
-To demonstrate the invulnerability of the new record, a publicity executive conjured up a stunt to drop both types of platters from the top of the RCA building in downtown New York.
+To prove the invulnerability of the new product, a publicity executive conjured up a stunt to drop both types of platters from the top of the RCA building in downtown New York.
 The date was set and the press and public showed up in droves to see the platter splatter.

 At the designated time, the president of RCA dropped the old clay record by its edge and it zipped straight down to the street and disintegrated on contact.
-Then came the new super-platter.
-He dropped it in the same manner as its predecessor and, to everybody’s surprise, it too shattered like an old dinner plate.
+Then came the new vinyl platter.
+He dropped it in the same way as its predecessor and, to everybody’s surprise, it too shattered like an old dinner plate.
 Facing public impalement or worse, the panicked publicity executive asked the stunned president to drop another vinyl record, “…but as you would if you were going to set it on a record player.”
 The change in aerodynamics caused the record to drift down to the waiting crowd, where it bounced off the pavement intact.